Fitche Hospital capacity building and knowledge sharing project

 Project strategies and objectives

-This is a knowledge-sharing and training program between Canadian and Ethiopian physicians within Ethiopia’s formal health care system.
-Canadian physicians will spend four to eight weeks in Fitche on a rotating basis, working alongside their Ethiopian counterparts.
-Planning and decision-making will be a collaborative effort between physicians from both countries, and training packages will be developed to address any knowledge gaps.
+This is a knowledge-sharing and training program between Canadian and Ethiopian health care professionals within Ethiopia’s formal health care system.
+Canadian health care workers will spend four to eight weeks in Fitche on a rotating basis, working alongside their Ethiopian counterparts.
+Planning and decision-making will be a collaborative effort between professionals from both countries, and training packages will be developed to address any knowledge gaps.

 The expected outcomes of this project are to increase the capacity of Fitche Hospital Emergency Department to meet the demand for services, and to improve the ability of Fitche Hospital staff to deliver quality emergency services via systems improvement and knowledge sharing.